-5.2.4 Given the PDA's location in relation to the area of Rye Harbour, there is no intervisibility with these designated assets.
-The height of the sea walls and distance from the PDA shield the views from the harbour towards the PDA.
-There are also other industrial buildings located between these assets and the PDA that are at least 2 storey in height.
+5.2.4 Given the PDA's location in relation to the area of Rye Harbour, there is little to no intervisibility with these designated assets.
+The distance from the PDA shields the views from the harbour towards the PDA.
+There are also other industrial sites located between these assets and the PDA for example the site immediately to the east whereby the crushed concrete can reach 3m in height.
 Therefore, the significance and setting of the designated assets is not harmed and the impact is considered 'less than substantial'.